With Surveillance Rated Hard Drives

 When SCW installs a hard drive in your NVR, you can trust that it is the right device for the job.
 Hard Drive manufacturers make different hard drive lines for different computing needs.
 For example, this is Seagate's line of HDDs: a line for personal computers, a line for backup devices, and a line for surveillance.
 They make multiple lines because different types of devices need a different mix of endurance, speed, and accuracy.

-Why have different lines?
+Why do Hard Drive Companies have different lines?
 What makes a Surveillance Hard Drive Special?

 Surveillance rated drives are extremely high-grade, specialty hard drives designed to be operated 24/7 for years on end without failure and without overheating.
 A normal PC hard drive will most likely burn out within 6-8 months from the strain of recording several video feeds 24/7.
 The reason for this has to do with the sheer amount of data that a surveillance system creates and stores.